LeondeGroot-dev/iwarz/README.md

 # iWarz is far from finished

 # Things that should be improved
-# - Bases have a userId and a team.
-Team is not necessary; it can be distracted from the user (userId)
+# - MySQL: Bases have a userId and a team.
+Team is not necessary; it can be read from the user (userId)